-- [Narrator] Swift allows you to create…your own custom operators and they can…begin with any of ASCII characters you see here or certain…unicode characters as defined in the documentation.…Custom operators must first be declared…at a global level using the operator keyword…preceding by either the prefix, infix, or postfix…keywords to indicate the type of operator it is.…If you're coming from Swift 2, you may…be familiar with the need to include a body here.…Such as to define precedence and associativity values.…This was a simplistic approach that would eventually…reach a dead end when new operators would…not be able to be inserted between…adjacent precedence integer values.…
+- [Instructor] Swift allows you create…your own custom operators,…and they can begin with any of the ASCII characters…you see here or certain Unicode characters…as defined in the documentation.…Custom operators must first be declared at a global level…using the operator keyword preceded by…either the prefix, infix, or postfix keywords…to indicate the type of operator it is.…If you're coming from Swift 2,…you may be familiar with the need to include a body here,…such as to define precedence and associativity values.…This was a simplistic approach…that would eventually reach a dead end…when new operators would not be able to be inserted…between adjacent precedence integer values.…

-In Swift 3, operators now use precedence groups.…There are several precedence groups to…find in the standard library such as comparison precedence.…At the time of this recording, the documentation…has not been updated yet but you can get a list of the…defined precedence groups in the original proposal.…Custom precedence groups can be defined…
+In Swift 3, operators now use precedence groups.…There are several precedence groups defined in…the standard library, such as comparison precedence.…At the time of this recording,…the documentation has not been updated yet,…but you can get a list of the defined precedence groups in…the original proposal.…Custom precedence groups can be defined using…

 Learn how to write code, understand Swift's key concepts and best practices, and strengthen your programming problem-solving skills.
 Instructor Scott Gardner teaches the fundamentals, so you'll be prepared to develop applications for iOS, macOS, and other platforms.
 Completing this course will enable you to not only write first-class code, but to think like a Swift developer.